jameslk3/reco-forge/README.md

 Group name: Trailblazing bananas
 Group members: Juno Kim (jkim826), James Kendrick (jameslk3)

+---

+# How to run our project

+### Clone git repo (recommended):
+- Run "cargo run --example description" or "cargo run --example item"
+- You can also work with the other provided JSON files in the sample-json directory

+### Install crate:
+- Add the following line to your Cargo.toml file: reco-forge = "=0.1.1" or run "cargo add reco-forge@=0.1.1"
+- Follow the documentation [here](https://docs.rs/reco-forge/0.1.1/reco_forge/) to write your own code or simply copy the example
+- Either create your own JSON file following the requirements or use one in the git repo under sample-json
+- We recommend sample-json/movies/movies_clean_mini.json because it provides the highest quality descriptions and is also small (large or even medium sized files take very long)

+---

 ### Introduction:

 - Decription: reco-forge is a crate which provides an interface for users to generate personalized recommendation systems.